Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/index.md

 ---
 title: Overview
-description: A unified approach to UI design, typography, data presentation and mapping.
+description: A unified approach to UI design, data presentation and mapping.
 section: Overview
 ---